abberdeen/circuitid-csharp/docs/ContactsApi.md

 ## CreateContact

-> GetContact200Response CreateContact (Contacts contacts)
+> GetContact200Response CreateContact (ContactsCreateOrPatch contactsCreateOrPatch)

 Create a new object